Print Resolution and DPI Explained

-This article will explain the jargon DPI and resolution when we talk about a thermal label printer.
+In this article you’ll learn what ‘DPI’ and ‘resolution’ means when we talk about thermal label printers.
 When you’re looking at the specifications for a printer or when someone mentions DPI, you’ll understand what it means.
-You’ll also learn what resolution suits your situation best.
+You’ll also learn what DPI resolution printer suits your situation best.

 DPI stands for Dots Per Inch which means how many dots of printing you get per of inch.
-It is also known as Resolution.
-A high DPI printer will also be a high resolution printer.
-In other words a 300dpi printer has a higher resolution than a 200dpi printer.
+It is also known as resolution.
+A higher DPI printer will also be a higher resolution printer.
+In other words a 300 DPI printer has a higher resolution than a 200 DPI printer.

 A higher DPI means a clearer and crisper print.
-When it comes to thermal label printers 203 dpi is standard but there are higher DPI printers – 300 dpi printer resolution is common but you can also buy 600 dpi printers.
+When it comes to thermal label printers, 203 dpi is standard but there are higher DPI printers – 300 dpi printer resolution is common but you can also buy 600 dpi printers.

 Deciding the print resolution you need is something you need to do before choosing a printer.
 You need to consider: